 Fairfield Bay is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Fairfield Bay are very well educated compared to the average community in the nation: 34.26% of adults in Fairfield Bay have a bachelor's degree or even advanced degree.
+The education level of Fairfield Bay citizens is very high relative to the national average among all cities (21.84%): 34.26% of adults in Fairfield Bay have a bachelor's degree or even advanced degree.

 Fairfield Bay is a somewhat ethnically-diverse city.
 The people who call Fairfield Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield Bay residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fairfield Bay include German, Irish, English, French, and Scots-Irish.